 You will be pleased to learn that there is an immigration court in San Francisco.
 The San Francisco Immigration Court falls under the jurisdiction of the Office of the Chief Immigration Judge, which ultimately comes under the Department of Justice.

-630 Sansome Street, 4th Floor, Room 475
+630 Sansome Street, 4th Floor, Room 475San Francisco, CA 94111

-100 Montgomery Street, Suite 800
+100 Montgomery Street, Suite 800San Francisco, CA 94104

-If you are thinking about visiting the immigration court in San Francisco, then there are several things you need to consider before you head out.
+If you are thinking about visiting the immigration court in San Francisco, there are several things you need to consider before you head out.
 For instance, the working hours and the window filing hours are different for the detained immigration court and the non-detained court in San Francisco.

-There will also be a security screening test (in the form of a metal detector machine) that you will be required to pass through.
+There will also be a security screening test (in the form of a metal detector machine) you will be required to pass through.
 Make sure you are not carrying any pocket knives or other kinds of weapons while visiting.
 Your bags will also have to pass through the handbag screening test every time you visit the court.

 Keep in mind that you might be required to take off your shoes during the screening, in which case, it might be a good idea to wear shoes that are easy for you to remove and wear again.

-Once you reach the lobby, you will be required to sign in and check-in with the attendant.
+Once you reach the lobby, you will be required to sign in and check in with the attendant.
 If you are simply a visitor or an attorney who has come to visit your client, make sure you designate a different location from the lobby or the entrance area for all your meetings.
 This is because, according to the building policy of the immigration court, visitors and lawyers are not allowed to remain in the lobby area or near the entrance doors.